library(devtools)

 andstopwords_sp

-contain stopwords in Portuguese and Spanish
+contain stopwords in Portuguese, French and Spanish

 Distinctive features